 Tipping Guide: Countries Where You Don’t Need To Tip A Percentage

-The rules of tipping, attitudes and expectations toward tipping change depending on which country you visit.
+Tipping rules, customs, attitudes and expectations change depending on which country you visit.

-In some countries, like the US and Canada, it’s customary and expected that you tip the wait staff in restaurants 15% to 20% of the total bill before
+In some countries, like the US and Canada, it’s customary and expected that you tip the restaurant waiters 15% to 20% of the total bill before

 It may be rude to tip in these countries.